-- · Minimum Treatment Interval: Do not make

-- applications less than 14 days apart.
+- Minimum Treatment Interval: Do not make - applications less than 14 days apart.
 Do not make more than two applications per crop.
-Do not apply more than a total of 2.8 oz of Transform CA (0.09 lb ai of sulfoxaflor) per acre

-- Italisatin of the local of the second •
+Do not apply more than a total of 2.8 oz of Transform CA (0.09 lb ai of sulfoxaflor) per acre - Italism of Good of the field, a downwind edge of the field, a downwind 12-foot on-field buffer must be observed.

-Canola (Rapeseed) (Subgroup 20A)1 'Canola (rapeseed) (subgroup 20A) including borage, canola, crambe, cuphea, echlum, flax seed, gold of pleasure, hare's ear mustard, lesquerella, lunarla, meadowioam, milkweed, mustard seed, oil radish, poppy seed, rapeseed, sesame, sweet rocket and authere workels and for birdige rocket, and cultivars, varieties and/or hybrids of these
+Canola (Rapeseed) (Subgroup 20A)1 'Canola (rapeseed) (subgroup 20A) including borage, canola, crambe, cuphea, echlum, flax seed, gold of pleasure, hare's ear mustard, lesquerella, lunarla, meadowfoam, milkweed, mustard seed, oil radish, poppy seed, rapeseed, sesame, sweet sollot, and eaithers, workels earlied in third earliers. rocket, and cultivars, varieties and/or hybrids

-P 'ests Transform CA (oz/acre) A phids 0.75 (0.023.lb al/acre)
+Pests Transform CA (oz/acre) Aphids 0,75 (0,023.lb al/acre)

 Application Timing: Treat in accordance with local economic thresholds.
-Consult your Number of control and an anterior of the second state of the extension service, certified crop advisor or state agricultural experiment station for any additional local use recommendations for your area.
+Consult your Dow AgroSciences representative, cooperative extension service, certified crop advisor or state agricultural experiment station for any additional local use recommendations for your area.